MFA Student Mailboxes

 - If you are an out-of-state student, see the MFA Handbook section for information on establishing North Carolina residency.
 Please also see the Graduate School's Residency Information webpage.

-- After you have registered for classes, get your UNCW ID card (UNCW OneCard) and buy a parking permit.
+- On UNCW orientation day, get your UNCW ID card (UNCW OneCard) and buy a parking permit.
 For both, go to Auxiliary Services (Warwick Center).

 - If you have questions about student health insurance, contact the Student Health Center in DePaolo Hall.